charlesetienne-cote/FreeTubeAndroid/README.md

     npm run run:cordova android
 ```

-### To export data from the app:

-1. Navigate to the Data Settings
-2. Click the export buttons
-3. Navigate in your file manager to the directory:
+## Quirks:
+  - Data exports (within settings) automatically go to:

     /storage/emulated/0/Android/io.freetubeapp.freetube/

     I would love to have it go to a user selected directory, but it doesn't do that right now.
+  - Background play works as long as you pause the video before the app enters the background.

 #

 <p align="center" >
  <img src="https://docs.freetubeapp.io/images/logoColor.png" width=500 align="center">